When all is said and done, winter probably gets vote for favorite season. I say probably because it is a complicated concept to be definitive about.

 Winter for me typically means read more, relax more, or simply put, a slowed down pace of life to chill more (pun unintended).
-Most winters I embrace, without labeling it as such, the Danish tradition of hygge, or “coziness and comfortable conviviality that engenders a feeling of contentment or well-being.”
+Most winters I embrace the Danish tradition of hygge, or “coziness and comfortable conviviality that engenders a feeling of contentment or well-being.”

 It is definitely a time when I give myself permission to do less, and ease through the days more than usual to sip each moment.
 And I must confess, to me the winter image is one of a blazing fire inside and white blankets outside with those endearing snowflakes easing to the ground with little urgency.
 This year the only blazing I see are the marvelous winter sunrises a desert delivers.

 What good is the warmth of summer, without the cold of winter to give it sweetness.

 – John Steinbeck